pranavrajiv/Permutation-Generator/README.md

 # Permutation-Generator
-Generate the different permutaions of a number and a string
+Generate the different permutaions for a number or a string